‹ Back to New at Amity Blog

 10Reliance PowerIntegrated Power5,000

-Key Opportunity in India's Power Sector
+Diversification Opportunities in the Power Sector

 1. Green Hydrogen Production

-2. Expansion of Solar Energy
+2. Solar Energy Expansion

 3. Smart Grids and Digital Transformation